 After the British evacuated, General George Washington triumphantly led the Continental Army from his former headquarters, north of the city, across the Harlem River south down Manhattan through the town to The Battery at the foot of Broadway in Lower Manhattan.

-The last shot of the war was reportedly fired on this day, as a British gunner fired a cannon at jeering crowds gathered on the shore of Staten Island, as his ship passed through a section called the Narrows at the mouth of New York Harbor where the Verrazano-Narrows Bridge is today.
+The last shot of the war was reportedly fired on this date when a British gunner fired a cannon at jeering crowds gathered on the shore of Staten Island, as the ship passed through a section called the Narrows at the mouth of New York Harbor where the Verrazano-Narrows Bridge is today.
 The shot fell well short of the shore.

 Connect to the defining moments of the modern experience centered in NYC with 5D Guide.
 Share your thoughts and connect others by sharing this post.